 The State of Utah requires a license to practice Recreational Therapy in the state of Utah.
 The Utah Department of Commerce, Division of Occupational and Professional Licensing (DOPL) regulates professional licensing in the State of Utah.
 In order to be licensed in the State of Utah as a TRS or MTRS level, one must meet all qualifications for national certification under the National Council for Therapeutic Recreation Certification, and successfully pass the national exam.
-The Recreational Therapy Program at the University of Utah prepares the student to sit for the NCTRC exam.
-(See State of Utah Recreational Therapy Practice Act)
+The Recreational Therapy Program at the University of Utah prepares the student to be eligible to sit for the NCTRC exam.
+(See State of Utah Recreational Therapy Practice Act) However, we cannot guarantee students will be eligible to sit for the NCTRC exam or obtain licensure.